Get an annual AARP membership for only $12. Limited time offer.

 Average working years were estimated assuming each person entered the workforce at age 20 and left at the average retirement age.

 Average years in retirement were estimated by using average life expectancies at the average retirement age.
-Life expectancy of 74 year old in 1910 was estimated using life expectancy of 75 year old in 1900, other life expectancies are taken from life tables for the designated year.
+The life expectancy of 74-year-olds in 1910 was estimated using the life expectancy of 75-year-olds in 1900.
+Also, other life expectancies are taken from life tables for the designated year.
 Male life expectancies were used since historical retirement figures are for male retirement from employment.
-Life expectancies at retirement age for women would be higher.
+Life expectancies at retirement age for women are higher.

 Speak With a Senior Living Consultant